Is It Safe To Give Ghee To Baby?

 - How to Prepare Homemade Ghee for Babies?

 Ghee, also known as clarified butter, is a nutty-flavoured butter that has a strong aroma.
 It is made by slowly boiling butter until all the water gets evaporated and the fat is separated, leaving behind only milk solids.
 These milk solids are then simmered for a few minutes, giving them an aroma and a nutty taste.
 Ghee is a good source of nutrition, and including ghee in your baby’s diet can be extremely beneficial for them.
 Let’s read below about the magical benefits of ghee, its nutritional value and how much ghee is recommended for your baby.

 Nutritional Value of Ghee

-- Ghee may also help in removing carcinogens from the body.
-Carcinogens are chemicals that cause cancer in the body.
-Ghee also reduced enzyme activity in the liver that is responsible for activating such carcinogens.
+- Ghee may also help in removing carcinogens from the body, according to some studies (carcinogens are chemicals that cause cancer).
+Ghee is also shown to reduce enzyme activity in the liver that is responsible for activating such carcinogens.

 When to Include Ghee in Your Baby’s Diet?

 Ghee can be included in your baby’s diet from the age of 6 months.
 You can begin by adding a few drops to your baby’s lentil and rice khichdi.
 You can gradually increase this quantity as the baby grows.
 However, you should ensure that you do not exceed one teaspoon per day.
 As with anything else, ghee should be consumed in moderation.

 How Much Ghee Can You Give to Your Baby?